-- Completed and Signed Application Form - \$65 Non-Refundable Application Fee - Statement of Purpose - Résumé - Official Transcript(s): For current requirements regarding transcript submission, visit the Office of Admission website at www.tc.edu/apply. - Letters of Recommendation: Applicants are required to submit at least two letters of recommendation.
-Some programs require a third reference.
-For program-specific requirements, please review the Office of Admissions website: www.tc.edu/apply. - Standardized Tests: Standardized tests are required by some, but not all, Teachers College degree programs.
-The testing centers must report required official scores to the Office of Admission by the application deadline.
+- Completed and Signed Online Application Form - \$65 Non-Refundable Application Fee - Statement of Purpose - Résumé - Academic Transcript(s): For current requirements regarding transcript submission, visit the Office of Admission website at tc.edu/apply.
+Students who completed or are completing degrees outside of the United States will be required to submit an official course-by-course evaluation.
+Please see the "International Students" section for further detail. - Letters of Recommendation: Applicants are required to submit at least two letters of recommendation.
+Some programs require a third recommendation or may include specific elements to address.
+For program-specific requirements, please visit tc.edu/programs and search for your program. - Standardized Tests: Standardized tests are required by some, but not all, Teachers College degree programs.
+The testing center must report official scores directly to the Office of Admission by the application deadline.
 Expired scores will not be accepted.
 For tests administered by the Educational Testing Service (ETS), the assigned institution code for Teachers College is 2905.
-For more information, visit www.tc.columbia.edu/admissions/admission/instructions/degree-programs. - English Proficiency Tests: All applicants who received a baccalaureate degree from an institution where English is not the sole official language of instruction must take an English proficiency exam.
-Teachers College accepts the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exam.
+For more information, visit tc.columbia.edu/admissions/admission/instructions/degree-programs. - English Proficiency Tests: All applicants who received a baccalaureate degree from an institution where English is not the sole official language of instruction must take an English proficiency exam.
+Teachers College accepts official results from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exam.
 An English proficiency exam is required regardless of where the applicant received a graduate degree (if any).
-For more information and score requirements, visit www.tc.columbia.edu/admissions/admission/international-students. - Supplemental Application Requirements: Some programs require additional application materials.
-For more information, visit www.tc.edu/programs.
+For more information and score requirements, visit tc.columbia.edu/admissions/admission/international-students. - Supplemental Application Requirements: Some programs require additional application materials.
+For more information, visit tc.edu/programs.